BarefootSelkie/pktools/README.md

 lastSeen(member) - returns when member was last seen based on member id

+save all pulled front history to file

+append data to file rather than recreating it

 allTime(member) - if member is included returns their total fronting time, if no member provided returns a list of all members and each of their total fronting time

 allPercent(member) - returns a list of all members and their percentage of fronting